AVOIDANT TO SECURE ROADMAP: PART III

 Do not believe that you are needy, wrong or not worthy of a stable relationship.
 Real strength is the ability to maintain contact and intimacy.

 When first meeting someone get to know them slowly.
 You need to establish their romantic history and willingness to work with their insecurities before choosing to invest in them.
 Find out if they have had on-off relationships, run without warning or are still friends with many of their ex partners.
 Find out what they learnt about themselves from previous relationships and the experience they had with their parents in childhood.
 Be conscious of whether they are curious to get to know the inner you, and to show you that part of themselves.
+See if they are able to talk about feelings - if they can't, the relationship will only ever operate at surface level and they may not be able to support effectively, which is vital for the ups and downs of life (not least if you were to have a family).

 If you start noticing an avoidant pattern, directly communicate to them about this and how it's making you feel.
 Ask them if they have noticed the pattern and if they know what might be causing it.
 If they say they do not want a relationship then do not think you can hang around for them to change their mind.
 If they say they are unsure what they want, then start dating other people and take your focus off them.